 - Destination Downtown Lancaster

-Close enough for a day trip, but fun enough to spend several days – you’ll find something for everyone in Fairfield County!
+It’s close enough for a day trip, but fun enough to spend several days!
+You’ll find something for everyone in Fairfield County!